-Gas hydrate is present throughout the sediment column from the seafloor to the BSR at Site 1248, as documented by IR imaging, LWD resistivity and gamma density, chloride anomalies in the pore water, analyses of sedimentary fabric, and direct sampling of gas hydrates.
-The Pleistocene-Holocene sediments drilled here indicate strong advection of water and/or gas near the summit of southern Hydrate Ridge.
-There is abundant hydrate in near-surface sediments and no sulfate in the shallowest IW samples collected at Site 1248, clearly indicating active flow of methane-bearing fluids.
-Authigenic carbonates form close to the seafloor, probably induced by AMO.
-The presence of authigenic carbonate as well as gas hydrate near the seafloor probably causes the high reflectivity that was mapped during the deep-towed side-scan sonar survey of the seafloor.
-Lateral advection is also indicated by the shallow presence of thermogenic hydrocarbons mixed with microbial gases.
-Gases obtained from dissociation of a shallow gas hydrate sample revealed a higher concentration of propane than ethane $(C_3 > C_2)$ in addition to methane.
+Gas hydrate is present throughout the sediment column from the seafloor to the BSR at Site 1248, as documented by IR imaging, LWD data, chloride anomalies in the pore water, analyses of sedimentary fabric, and direct sampling of gas hydrates in a couple of intervals.
+The Holocene-Pleistocene sediments drilled here indicate strong advective fluid flow near the summit of southern Hydrate Ridge.
+There is abundant hydrate in near-surface sediments and no sulfate in the shallowest interstitial water samples collected at Site 1248, clearly indicating active flow of methane-bearing fluids.
+Authigenic carbonate formation is present close to the seafloor, probably induced by AMO.
+The presence of authigenic carbonate as well as gas hydrate probably causes the high reflectivity that was mapped during the deeptowed side-scan sonar survey of the seafloor.
+Advective flow is also indicated by the shallow presence of thermogenic hydrocarbons mixed with microbial gases.
+Gases obtained from dissociation of a shallow gas hydrate sample revealed a higher concentration of propane than ethane ($C_3 > C_2$) in addition to methane.
 Such a gas composition should form Structure II hydrate, although we were not able to confirm this on board.
-Structure II gas hydrate is well known from petroleum basins like the Gulf of Mexico (Sassen et al., 2001), and this is the first indication of Structure II hydrate along an accretionary margin.
+Structure II gas hydrate is well known from petroleum basins like the Gulf of Mexico (Sassen et al., 2001), although this is the first indication of Structure II hydrate along an accretionary margin.

 Site 1249 (proposed Site HR4b) was drilled in 778 m of water on the summit of southern Hydrate Ridge (Fig. F1).
 This area is characterized by massive gas hydrate deposits at the seafloor (Suess et al., 2002).
-Vigorous streams of bubbles are known to emanate from the seafloor, as documented by submersible observations and high-frequency echo sounding surveys, which have repeatedly imaged bubble plumes in the water column (Heeschen et al., 2003) (Fig. F3).
-These observations are interpreted to indicate that whereas some of the methane rising through the sediment column is trapped as hydrate near the seafloor, some escapes into the water column (Suess et al., 2001).
+Vigorous streams of bubbles are known to emanate from the seafloor, as documented by submersible observations and high-frequency echo-sounding surveys, which have repeatedly imaged bubble plumes in the water column (Trehu and Bangs, 2000; Heeschen et al., pers. comm., 2002).
+These observations are interpreted to indicate that some of the methane rising through the sediment column is trapped as hydrate near the seafloor and that some escapes into the water column (Suess et al., 2001).

-The seafloor in this area is anomalously reflective (Johnson et al., in press), and the seafloor reflectivity is spatially correlated with strong subsurface seismic reflectivity that extends to ~30 mbsf (Fig. F7).
-These geophysical observations have been interpreted to indicate the spatial extent of lenses of massive hydrate intercalated with sediment (Tréhu et al., 2002).
+The seafloor in this area is anomalously reflective (Johnson and Goldfinger, pers. comm., 2002), and the seafloor reflectivity is spatially correlated with subsurface seismic reflectivity that extends to ~30 mbsf (Fig. F7).
+These geophysical observations have been interpreted to indicate the spatial extent of lenses of massive hydrate intercalated with sediment (Trehu et al., 2002).
 Seismic data also indicate that the BSR at this site is at ~115 mbsf.
 However, coring was only permitted to 90 mbsf because of the possibility of trapped gas beneath the BSR at this structural high.

-The objectives at Site 1249 were to (1) determine the distribution and concentration of gas hydrate with depth at the southern summit of Hydrate Ridge, (2) investigate processes that allow methane gas bubbles to coexist with gas hydrate and pore water within the hydrate stability field, and (3) test whether the pattern of chaotic reflectivity accurately predicts the spatial extent of massive hydrate lenses.
+The objectives at Site 1249 were to (1) determine the distribution and concentration of gas hydrate with depth at the southern summit of Hydrate Ridge and to investigate processes that allow methane gas bubbles to coexist with gas hydrate and pore water within the hydrate stability field and (2) test whether the pattern of chaotic reflectivity accurately predicts the spatial extent of massive hydrate lenses.